v2sCollections/City-of-Dreams/README.md

 5) Select next and finish the installation.
 6) Run the game

-I have added these resahdes below.
+I have added these reshades below.

 - City of Dreams Reshade by [v2](https://www.nexusmods.com/hogwartslegacy/users/123334373)